 Auto-fill from Receipt

-If you've already attached receipt images to a product, you can extract purchase details without re-scanning:
+If you've already attached receipt images to an item, you can extract purchase details without re-scanning:

 Look for the Auto-fill from Receipt button in the Images section